keystonejs/keystone/examples/blog/README.md

 Congratulations, you're now up and running with Keystone! 🚀

-### Online sandox

-You can play with this example online in web browser using free [codesandbox.io](https://codesandbox.io/) service.
-To launch the sandbox just open the url https://githubbox.com/keystonejs/keystone/tree/main/examples/blog and that's all.

-You can even fork this sanbox to make your own changes.

 ### Optional: add sample data

 This example includes sample data.
 To add it to your database: